cdktf/cdktf-provider-launchdarkly/docs/metric.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.20.2/docs/resources/metric#id Metric#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.21.0/docs/resources/metric#id Metric#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `includeUnitsWithoutEvents`<sup>Optional</sup> <a name="includeUnitsWithoutEvents" id="@cdktf/provider-launchdarkly.metric.Metric.Initializer.parameter.includeUnitsWithoutEvents"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Include units that did not send any events and set their value to 0.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.21.0/docs/resources/metric#include_units_without_events Metric#include_units_without_events}

 ---